-4.1.4 Inspection/Quality Control Area
+9.1.4 Inspection/Quality Control Area

-- 4.1.4.1 If online inspection is required, a suitable area close to the processing line shall be provided for the inspection of product (refer to 2.4.4).
+- 9.1.4.1 If online inspection is required, a suitable area close to the processing line shall be provided for the inspection of product (refer to 2.4.4).
 The inspection/quality control area shall be provided with facilities that are suitable for examination and testing of the type of product being handled/processed.
 The inspection area shall: - i.
 Have easy access to handwashing facilities; - ii.
 Have appropriate waste handling and removal; and - iii.
 Be kept clean to prevent product contamination.

-4.1.5 Dust, Insect, and Pest Proofing
+9.1.5 Dust, Insect, and Pest Proofing

-4.1.5.1 All external windows, ventilation openings, doors, and other openings shall be effectively sealed when closed and proofed against dust, vermin, and other pests.

-- External personnel access doors shall be effectively insect-proofed and fitted with a self-closing device and proper seals to protect against entry of dust, vermin, and other pests. - 4.1.5.2 External doors, including overhead dock doors in pet food handling areas used for product, pedestrian, or truck access, shall be designed and maintained to prevent pest ingress by at least one or a combination of the following methods: - i.
+- 9.1.5.1 All external windows, ventilation openings, doors, and other openings shall be effectively sealed when closed and proofed against dust, vermin, and other pests. - External personnel access doors shall be effectively insect-proofed and fitted with a self-closing device and proper seals to protect against entry of dust, vermin, and other pests. - 9.1.5.2 External doors, including overhead dock doors in food handling areas used for product, pedestrian, or truck access, shall be designed and maintained to prevent pest ingress by at least one or a combination of the following methods: - i.
 A self-closing device; - ii.
-An effective air curtain or air-flow device; - iii.
+An effective air curtain; - iii.
 A pest-proof screen; - iv.
 A pest-proof annex; and - v.
-Adequate sealing around trucks in docking areas. - 4.1.5.3 Electric insect control devices, pheromone, or other traps and baits shall be located and operate so as not to present a contamination risk to the product, packaging, containers, or processing equipment.
-Poison rodenticide bait shall not be used inside ingredient of product storage areas or processing areas where ingredients, packaging, and product are handled, processed, or exposed.
+Adequate sealing around trucks in docking areas. - 9.1.5.3 Electric insect control devices, pheromone, or other traps and baits shall be located and operated so they do not present a contamination risk to the product, packaging, containers, or processing equipment.
+Poison rodenticide bait shall not be used inside ingredients or product storage areas or processing areas where ingredients, packaging, and products are handled, processed, or exposed.

-4.1.6 Ventilation
+9.1.6 Ventilation

-- 4.1.6.1 Adequate ventilation shall be provided in enclosed processing and pet food handling areas. - 4.1.6.2 All ventilation equipment and devices in product storage and handling areas shall be adequately cleaned as per 4.2.5 to prevent unsanitary conditions. - 4.1.6.3 Extractor fans and canopies shall be provided in areas where open cooking operations are carried out or a large amount of steam is generated.
-Capture velocities shall be sufficient to prevent condensation build-up and to evacuate all heat, fumes, and other aerosols to the exterior via an exhaust hood positioned over the cooker(s). - 4.1.6.4 Fans and exhaust vents shall be insect-proofed and located so as not to pose a contamination risk and be kept clean.
+- 9.1.6.1 Adequate ventilation shall be provided in enclosed processing and food handling areas. - Where appropriate, positive air-pressure systems shall be installed to prevent airborne contamination. - 9.1.6.2 All ventilation equipment and devices in product storage and handling areas shall be adequately cleaned as per 9.2.5 to prevent unsanitary conditions.

+- 9.1.6.3 Extractor fans and canopies shall be provided in areas where open cooking operations are carried out or a large amount of steam is generated.
+Capture velocities shall be sufficient to prevent condensation build-up and to evacuate all heat, fumes, and other aerosols to the exterior via an exhaust hood positioned over the cooker(s). - 9.1.6.4 Fans and exhaust vents shall be insect-proofed and located so they do not pose a contamination risk and be kept clean.

-4.1.7 Equipment and Utensils
+9.1.7 Equipment and Utensils